 So, it was a true belief for many that Moses had horns but here in the present day, many (for the most part), don’t believe he had horns and follow translations that support that.

 Exodus 34:29-30 King James Version (KJV)

-Also, keep in mind that if you were born in that day and age your Bible stated that Moses had horns.
+Also, keep in mind that if you were born in that day, your Bible stated that Moses had horns.
 Generations of people were born with the understanding that Moses had horns.
 When you went to church they preached about the horns.
-Picture how many people defended the concept of horns on Moses with the penalty of hell if you failed to trust the Bible presented at the time.
+Picture how many people defended the concept of horns on Moses with the penalty of hell if you failed to trust what the Bible presented at the time.

 The cathedral of San Salvador de Oviedo